jmn8718/coros-connect/README.md

 - Get profile
 - Upload activity file (*fit* and *tcx*) from other providers. (see upload notes on coros webapp).
 - Delete activity
+- Change configuration to adapt to different environment

 ### TODO